mieskolainen/gamma2gamma/README.md

 yy->yy (light by light) scattering amplitudes and differential cross sections at one loop QED implemented in Mathematica.

-https://packagex.hepforge.org/ is used for the loop integral reduction.
+https://packagex.hepforge.org/ is used for the loop tensor-integral reduction.

 mikael.mieskolainen@cern.ch, 2017